 All of our groups are limited to 12 students, and each group has two leaders (one male and one female).
 When building our groups, we pay attention to age, grade, gender ratio and the mix of hometowns and schools.

 Far more than simply counselors, Overland’s leaders are role models of the highest caliber.
-Bright, charismatic and accomplished, our leaders focus on creating wholesome environments where our students can flourish.
+Charismatic and accomplished, our leaders focus on creating wholesome environments where our students can flourish.

 An Overland trip is guided by our leaders but driven by our students.
-With their leaders’ support, our students capably manage much of the work on the trip: preparing meals or leading activities.
-Sharing these daily tasks creates spirited, close-working groups where everyone contributes.
+With their leaders’ support, our students capably manage much of the work on the trip.
+Sharing daily tasks creates spirited, close-working groups where everyone contributes.

-Our admissions team carefully evaluates every application, always looking for great kids who are eager for the opportunities we offer.
-Our goal is to put together groups where nice kids can thrive in a warm and caring environment.
+Our admissions team carefully evaluates every application, always looking for students who are eager for the opportunities we offer.
+Our goal is to put together groups where each individual can thrive in a warm and caring environment.

 The Group First

 At Overland, the group always comes first.
 By valuing teamwork, students learn critical leadership skills.
-Simple things, like waiting for each other at meals or doing more than your fair share, lead to important lessons that stretch far beyond the boundaries of the summer.
+Simple things, like waiting for each other at meals or thanking a fellow group member, lead to important lessons that stretch far beyond the boundaries of the summer.

 We expect a lot of our students—from playing by the rules, to helping out and having a positive attitude.
 The obvious is prohibited—smoking, drinking and drugs—but more than that, we strive to create wholesome and enthusiastic groups where students feel welcomed and valued.